ashrafezz817/Migration-Samples/README.md

 * Shared localization and user-interface utilities

 The individual sample README files identify significant dependencies where they are relevant to understanding the migration effort.

+## Assessment Scope

+These samples are intended to support an initial migration assessment and budgetary estimate.

+A detailed implementation estimate would require review of the complete Forms inventory, dependency relationships, shared libraries, database logic, reporting requirements, integrations, and the complexity distribution of the remaining Forms.

+The migration should preserve required business behavior, but a direct one-to-one reproduction of every Oracle Forms implementation detail is not expected where a more appropriate Oracle APEX or database-based design is available.